Queen Margaret University2015 League Table Ranking 80

 - Help Zone offers a welfare service, support with academic issues and a C-Card service.

-- Twenty-four clubs and societies covering a range of interests and with students competing in sport at national level, a representative at the Olympic games and a Camogie team who are British champions.
+- 32 clubs and societies covering a range of interests and with students competing in sport at national level, a representative at the Olympic games and a Camogie team who are British champions.

 - Students are encouraged to get involved in voluntary initiatives both within and outwith the SU.
 There is an active Student Parliament and Class Rep system and a Raise and Give group who raise money for charities.
 There is an active relationship with local volunteering centres to support student volunteering.

 - Maggie’s Bar and Café offers a diverse menu at student friendly prices.
-It holds Best Bar None Gold Status and hosts regular pub quiz, comedy nights and events.
+It holds Best Bar None Bronze Status and hosts regular pub quiz, comedy nights and events.

 - The JobShop offers a free service to all QMU students, helping them find suitable employment and suitable work experience while studying.